Payroll Vault Franchise Industry Awards

 FBR awards are an opportunity to celebrate your clients’ accomplishments, get more exposure for the brand, and spread positive stories about franchising.

-Each time we announce an awards list, winners are sent a PR toolkit, including free graphics, a press release template that includes more details on the research, and tips for promoting their award.
+Each time we announce an awards list, winners are sent a PR toolkit.
+It includes free graphics, a press release template, and tips for promoting their award.

 Touting your client’s FBR Awards can help you gain national and local media attention, which in turn, will differentiate them from competitors, help them grow their brand, and validate that they have a positive culture.